-Moreover, if $f$ is a map of pairs and $M$ is a $(\cB,K)$-module, the resulting weak $(\cA,K)$-module is in fact an $(\cA,K)$-module. \end{prop} As a consequence, we obtain the following two forgetting functors:
+Moreover, if $f$ is a map of pairs and $M$ is a $(\cB,L)$-module, the resulting weak $(\cA,K)$-module is actually an $(\cA,K)$-module. \end{prop} As a consequence, we obtain the following two forgetful functors:

 We construct their right adjoint functors.
 For a pair $(\cA,K)$, let